nuclearstonk/Tiny_Weapon_Shop/README.md

 ```
 Tiny Weapon Shop V0.1 Alpha

+the .zips above can be separately downloaded by clicking on one in the list,
+and then going to the right and pressing the download button between the 'Copy raw file' and 'Edit this file' buttons

 large weapon pack with weapons from a variety of nations from a variety of eras
 includes 340+ weapons from bombs to air-to-air missiles, all with the most accurate specifications that i can find